 There are six master meters in the system located at Manville Well #1, Manville Well #2, Abbott Run Wells, Sneech Pond WTP, and the interconnections with PWSB and WWD.
-All customers serviced by the CWD are metered, except for 14 locations at the Town of Cumberland owned facilities.
+All customers serviced by the CWD are metered.
 The field conditions at these facilities complicate the installation of meters, with the majority of them requiring the installation of a metering pit.
 All residential customers are equipped with Sensus meters and a fixed base Automatic Meter Reading (AMR) system.
 This is the result of a system wide meter replacement program, started in 2009, which replaced approximately 7,900 meters, and all meters that are newly installed are also connected to the AMR system The installation of the new meters and AMR system has greatly improved the efficiency of the billing process at the CWD.